By: Chris ⎜ Last updated

 Other apps

-Other apps exist.
+There are other apps, but you don't need to use them.
 Bil i Oslo covers Oslo municipal street parking, APCOA handles their own garages and most airports, and Parklink works at a growing number of private lots.
-All of them skip the 15% service fee you'd pay through EasyPark.
-The savings are real but small, and for a one or two week trip, signing up for several extra apps, adding your credit card and license plate to all of them, in order to save a few kroner per session rarely makes sense.
+All of them lets you skip the 15% service fee you'd pay through EasyPark.
+The savings are small for a one or two week trip, signing up for several extra apps, adding your credit card and license plate to all of them, in order to save a few kroner per session rarely makes sense.
 Just sign up for EasyPark.

 Setting up your rental car in the app

 Download EasyPark before you fly.
-Register with your email, add a credit or debit card (Visa, Mastercard, and Apple Pay all work), and you're done.
-No Norwegian phone number required.
+Register with your email, add a credit or debit card (Visa, Mastercard or Apple Pay), and you're done.
+No Norwegian phone number is required.

 EasyPark charges a 15% service fee on top of the parking rate, with a minimum of 4.90 NOK per session.

 If you did not register the correct license plate, you will get a fine.
 EasyPark won't refund you and the parking company won't cancel the fine.
-The system matches zone code to plate number, and if the plate doesn't match exactly, the payment doesn't count.
+The system matches the zone code to the plate number, and if the plate doesn't match exactly, or you selected the wrong zone, the payment doesn't count.
+Always check the zone number on the parking signs.

 How to read a Norwegian parking sign

-The signs follow European conventions, but the sub-panels are in Norwegian and the details trip people up constantly.
+The signs follow European conventions, but the sub-panels are in Norwegian.
 The pattern is at least consistent from Kristiansand to Tromsø.
 What follows below is only valid for municipal street parking, not private parking lots, such as Europark, Aimo Park etc where you will always have to pay.

 The main signs are what you'd expect.
 A blue square with a white P means parking is allowed, subject to whatever conditions appear on the smaller white panel below it.
 A red circle with a single red diagonal line on a blue background means no parking.
 A red circle with a red X on blue background means no stopping at all, not even to drop off a passenger.

-The sub-panel numbers are where it gets specific, and and often quite confusing:
+The sub-panel numbers are where the specifics go, and it's often quite confusing:

 • Black text = weekday hours (Monday through Friday).
 So "08-17" means the restriction or fee applies from 08:00 to 17:00 on weekdays.